ZephyrBlu/sc2-build-tokenizer/README.md

 After we've generated all the possible tokenized builds it's actually very easy to find the optimal build since it's just the build with the highest probability, and all the heavy lifting is done while the build permutations are being searched.

 That heavy lifting is all about calculating the conditional probabilities of buildings given previous buildings.
-Different conditional probabilities (And hence different tokens) will generate different overall probabilities, so our goal is to find the permutation of tokens that optimizes the overall probability of the tokenized build.
+Different conditional probabilities (And hence different tokens) will generate different overall probabilities, so our goal is to find the permutation of tokens that maximizes the overall probability of the tokenized build.

-Let's think about two extreme permutations:
+Let's think about two opposite permutations:

-- The tokenized build consists of all buildings as their own token (Ex: `(A, B, C)`)
+- The tokenized build consists of all buildings as their own token (Ex: `((A), (B), (C))`)
 - The tokenized build consists of a single token containing all buildings (Ex: `((A, B, C))`)

+In the first case, we treat each building as being [independent](https://en.wikipedia.org/wiki/Independence_(probability_theory)) of the previous ones so the overall probability of the sequence is equal to the product of the probabilities of A, B and C idependently occurring.

+`Ex: P((A), (B), (C)) = P(A) * P(B) * P(C)`

+In the second case, buildings are dependent on the previous buildings so the overall probability is the product of the *conditional* probabilities of A, B and C rather than the independent ones.

+`Ex: P((A, B, C)) = P(A) * P(B|(A)) * P(C|(A, B))`

+Because buildings are not independent of one another, these calculations will yield different results.

+The optimal tokenized build is the one that maximizes the probability of conditional sequences of buildings like `(A, B, C)`, which incentivizes common sequences of buildings.